 Other possibilities that marketers could consider included loyalty rewards (76%), promotional offers (75%) and money-saving tips (69%).

-for the 2013 Admap Prize observed that brands were encroaching on territory traditionally held by governments and were quicker in adapting to accelerated change.
+A shortlisted entry for the 2013 Admap Prize observed that brands were encroaching on territory traditionally held by governments and were quicker in adapting to accelerated change.
 "There will be a proliferation of powerful brands that become a force for good," the authors predicted.

 But brands will need to tread carefully as a high level of anger was also evident in the view of 72% of respondents to the JWT survey that brands, or companies, could best help by ending tax avoidance schemes and paying the proper amount due.